 Updated: Feb 16

 Last week, we looked at how to use episode 1 of The Chosen (VidAngel's streaming adaptation of the Gospels) to discuss the character of Mary Magdalene (Lilith) and what it means to have a life-changing encounter with Jesus.
 This week, we'll look at how to use episode 2 of The Chosen to help youth understand Shabbat and the contrast between the feast of Mary Magdalene among the outcasts and the feast of Nicodemus among the Pharisees.
 Because Shabbat (that is, Sabbath) is such a foreign process to my very busy youth, I really appreciated how this episode of The Chosen presented a beautiful picture of the practice, while also showing the abuse of it.

-Intro to The Chosen Episode 2: What is Shabbat?
+The Chosen Season 1 Episode 2 Intro Questions: What is Shabbat?

 Although each episode of The Chosen follows several characters (Mary Magdalene, Nicodemus, Matthew, Simon, Andrew, and of course Jesus all feature prominently, and there are several other smaller biblical characters like Thaddaeus and James), I find that it works best to center the discussion of it around just one or two main themes.
 This episode's main theme is obvious: the Sabbath/Shabbat.